cakephp/docs/en/intro/conventions.rst

     PascalCase is the practice of writing compound words or phrases so that each word or abbreviation begins with an uppercase letter.

-    Both do not use spaces or punctuation.
+    Both camel case and pascal case do not use spaces or punctuation.

 Controller Conventions